 With that many species, it’s no surprise that ladybugs come in many shapes and sizes.
 Usually when we think “ladybug” we think of a red-orange creature with black spots.
 However, the number of spots can vary and sometimes they are more blotchy than spot-like and some have stripes instead of spots.
 Some are more yellow than red-orange.
 They can be black without spots.
 Some are gray with black spots.
 What they all have in common is that their larvae are all “alligator-like” and they all have three pairs of legs.

-The beneficial species of ladybugs kill aphids, chinch bugs, asparagus beetle larvae, alfalfa weevils, bean thrips, grape root worm, Colorado potato beetles larvae, spider mites, whiteflies, mealybugs, among other insects.
-For example, two species - Harmonia axyridis and Hippodamia convergens - prey on aphids.
+The beneficial species of ladybugs eat aphids, chinch bugs, asparagus beetle larvae, alfalfa weevils, bean thrips, grape root worm, Colorado potato beetles larvae, spider mites, whiteflies, mealybugs, among other insects.
+For example, two species – Harmonia axyridis and Hippodamia convergens – prey on aphids.
 A single ladybug may consume as much as 5,000 aphids in its lifetime.
 In addition to being beneficial, their help comes cheap.
 Ladybugs are an inexpensive solution to warring on garden pests and are cheaper than chemical pesticides.
 They also won’t hurt people, plants or pets.
 Finally, they are also a “self-renewing” form of insect control.
+You can purchase ladybugs to control garden pests here.

 Of course, not all species fall into the beneficial category.
 Some ladybugs – principally the subfamily Epilachninae – feed on plants and are not welcomed in most gardens.